What is an intra-abdominal abscess?

 Intra-abdominal abscesses sometimes happen because of another condition.
 An example might be appendicitis or diverticulitis.
 Many cases, however, happen after surgery.

 Abdominal abscesses can be caused by a bacterial infection.
 The most common bacteria to cause them are found in the stomach and intestines.
-One of these is E. coli.
+One of these is Escherichia coli or E. coli.
 If left untreated, the bacteria will multiply and cause inflammation and kill healthy tissue.

 What are the risk factors for an intra-abdominal abscess?